nmc-cafes/duet-tools/paper.md

 ## Landfire Module

-The `landfire` module facilitates a data query of from the LANDFIRE database (REF) to be used to calibrate DUET outputs.
-The module leverages the *landfire* python package (REF) to download fuels data, then converts those data to calibration targets.
-Fuels data are derived from the Scott and Burgan 40 Fire Behavior Fuel Models (REF).
+The `landfire` module facilitates a data query of from the LANDFIRE database [@la_puma_landfire_2023] to be used to calibrate DUET outputs.
+The module leverages the *landfire* python package [@landfire_python_2023] to download fuels data, then converts those data to calibration targets.
+Fuels data are derived from the Scott and Burgan 40 Fire Behavior Fuel Models [@scott_standard_2005].

 # Conclusion